-Objective Projected Start and End Dates Title IIIB Funded PD or C Update Status A. Develop information to support data- July 2020 In the past year, DAS conducted a series of listening informed decision-making.
-In order to better to June sessions with nearly 170 consumers, service providers, understand specific trends, population needs, 2024 and other professionals to better understand the and program impact, DAS will conduct deep experiences and needs of older and disabled people of dives into specific topics and program areas color.
-Findings and recommendations from these each year.
-Topics may include focused needs convenings have and will continue to inform the DAS assessments of specific consumer groups annual Action Plan, and will also be incorporated in the and/or evaluations of specific services.
-Dignity Fund Community Needs Assessment currently underway.
-This needs assessment will be completed in April, and relies on extensive community research and engagement to identify areas of unmet need.
-Its findings and recommendations will help shape a Services and Allocation Plan in FY 2022-23, outlining 7 4 0000 Department funding priorities for the next four years.
-B. Strengthen outcome objectives to July 2020 Since the outbreak of COVID-19, the Department has support better understanding of program to June primarily focused on emergency response activities and impact.
-We will draw on research literature 2024 worked closely with community service providers to and work in collaboration with our community address immediate operational issues so that we are partners to ensure metrics are meaningful and able to adapt and maintain continuity of services under manageable.
-We will focus on specific service pandemic conditions.
-In the coming year, we will areas according to the contract cycle schedule continue to collaborate with our provider network to outlined in the Dignity Fund 2020-23 Service update and improve outcome objectives as needed, in and Allocation Plan.
-In FY 2020-21, we will focus alignment with our contract cycle schedule and on the Access and Empowerment, Caregiver procurement process.
-In FY 2022-23, we will resume the Support and Housing Support service areas. annual Dignity Fund Data & Evaluation Report.
+Objective Projected Start and End Dates Title IIIB Funded PD or C Update Status A. Develop information to support data- informed decision-making.
+In order to better understand specific trends, population needs, and program impact, DAS will conduct deep dives into specific topics and program areas each year.
+Topics may include focused needs assessments of specific consumer groups and/or evaluations of specific services.
+July 2020 to June 2024 In April 2022, DAS completed the Dignity Fund Community Needs Assessment, which identifies areas of unmet need for San Francisco's older adults and people with disabilities.
+We conducted extensive community research and prepared a quantitative equity analysis based on program administrative data to develop nine high-level findings and corresponding recommendations for addressing community needs.
+We then developed a Services and Allocation Plan informed by these findings.
+Published in March 2023, this plan outlines the Department's program and funding priorities for the next four years.
+In the coming year, we will begin implementation of this plan.
+B. Strengthen outcome objectives to support better understanding of program impact.
+We will draw on research literature and work in collaboration with our community partners to ensure metrics are meaningful and manageable.
+We will focus on specific service areas according to the contract cycle schedule outlined in the Dignity Fund 2020-23 Service and Allocation Plan.
+In FY 2020-21, we will focus on the Access and Empowerment, Caregiver Support and Housing Support service areas.
+July 2020 to June 2024 In the wake of the COVID-19 outbreak, DAS shifted capacity to focus on emergency response activities and work to ensure continuity of services.
+As we continue to move beyond these shifts, DAS will resume work to improve the meaningfulness and consistency of outcome objectives for our more than 60 services, in close collaboration with our community service provider network.
+We will also resume preparation of our annual Dignity Fund Data & Evaluation Report later this year.
+In FY 2023-24, DAS will prepare our first-ever Dignity Fund Cycle-End Evaluation Report, following the conclusion of the current funding cycle.